 Workplace illnesses may even result in death.
 According to the California Department of Industrial Relations, 483 nonfatal occupational illness cases were recorded during the latest reporting year of data available.
 The latest data report also showed a total of 451 fatal cases.

 A direct link between the illness and the work environment must be visible, or else it becomes increasingly difficult to prove that the worker got the disease from their workplace.
 Medical evidence is a must to prove that you are eligible to get benefits for an occupational disease claim.

 Occupational diseases are disabling workers from doing their jobs properly or altogether.
 With this happening, it will mean that more workers will be needed in those fields.
 Often, victims find themselves questioning what they can do after getting sick because of work.
 Many are unaware that something can be done to aid them in such a rough time.
 Figuring out the next few steps can be intimidating for victims.
-However, a Koszdin, Fields, Sherry & Katz at California workers’ compensation attorney can use their expertise and resources to guide the victims.
+However, a Koszdin, Fields, Sherry & Katz at Los Angeles workers’ compensation attorney can use their expertise and resources to guide the victims.